 - Resource Teacher of Learning and Behaviour (RTLB)

 NZQA Special Assessment Conditions (SAC)

-For students who qualify under national guidelines, assistance for examinations and assessments is available from Years 9-13.
-Students in Year 10 -13 can choose to apply for Special Assessment Conditions (SAC) when undertaking NCEA assessments.
-Contact the Year 7 - 13 SENCO for more information.
+Assistance for examinations and assessments is available from Years 9-13 for students who qualify under national guidelines.
+Students in Year 11-13 can apply for Special Assessment Conditions (SAC) when undertaking NCEA assessments.
+Contact the Secondary SENCO for more information.
 NZQA website

 The Special Educational Needs Coordinator (SENCO) is responsible for coordinating specialist services for students.
 This involves working closely with parents, staff, and other agencies.

 Your contact for Year 1 - 6 SENCO: Mrs Janet Ness

 Your contact for Year 7-13 SENCO Mr Angus Duffett – Head of Learning Support college-wide